jmmastey/slack_message/README.md

 Some behaviors that are still planned but not yet added:

 * some API documentation amirite?
-* allow custom http_options in configuration
+* custom http_options in configuration
 * more of BlockKit's options
-* any interactive elements at all (I don't understand them yet)
+* any interactive elements at all
 * editing / updating messages
 * multiple recipients
-* more interesting return types for your message (probably related to the above)
+* more interesting return types for your message
 * richer text formatting (for instance, `ul` is currently a hack)

 Contributing